 The NSPCC website has lots of helpful tips to support parents and carers in making devices safe and secure.

 How can we make sure we aren’t spending too much time on screens?

 - Get the whole family involved and make sure parents / carers are good role models with their use of technology

-- Create screen-free times, for example – at meal times (link to article about managing screen time)
+- Create screen-free times, for example – at meal times

 - Stay off screens at least one hour before bedtime

 - Have screen free time as a family – the whole family leave their technology and play a game together